Now on iOS & AndroidSwipe baby names with your partner — match on names you both love.

 Along with Top 10 name Ava, cool girl names in the US Top 100 include Mila, Aria, Luna, Layla, Hazel, Aurora, Nova, Willow, Ruby, Isla, Quinn, Sadie, and Delilah.
 And there are thousands more cool names as you explore unique girl names below the Top 1000.

-Cool girl names might be goddess names from antique cultures such as Maeve and Luna or badass word names like Calypso and Navy.
+Cool girl names might be goddess names from antique cultures such as Maeve and Athena or badass word names like Calypso and Navy.
 You can fashion cool girl names from ancestral surnames or from spiritual beliefs, as with Journey and Irie.

 Cool names for girls might push gender boundaries — think Lyric and River — and revive forgotten names from the past, such as Romilly and Petra.
-They might be one-of-a-kind names invented by you or vintage names for girls discovered on a family tree.
+They might be one-of-a-kind names invented by you or vintage names for girlsdiscovered on a family tree.

 The list of cool names for girls is limited in scope only by your imagination, with new cool names minted every day.
-The cool baby girl names on this list are ordered by their current popularity on Nameberry.

 RELATED: